 This is a timed race from Longbridges to Christ Church Meadow.
-The event is run as a processional race, with crews set off at regular intervals in divisions (subject to entry levels), with the first division usually starting at 1:30pm.
+The event is run as a processional race, with crews set off at regular intervals in divisions (subject to entry levels), with the first division usually starting at 1:15 or 1:45pm.
 The fastest crews covering the course then qualify for Summer Eights proper.
 Any crews that cannot safely row the course will be excluded from qualification.